michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 ````
 /*
-   Communicate Int As String With Handshaking
+   Communicate Int As String With Handshaking (commIntAsStringHandshaking)

    Convert an int to a string and send from Processing
    to Arduino, then convert it to back to an int